patstockwell/todolist-vanillajs/README.md

 # To Do List App

 An app built for the purposes of learning and understanding javascript apps without frameworks.
 The _redax.js_ file is a simplified recreation of redux.

-The tests are written using [Michael Jackson's `expect` library](https://github.com/mjackson/expect) and are simply run in the browser console.
-The `expect` library is a UMD module available as a global variable at runtime.
+The tests are written using a simple hand-rolled expect function and are run in the browser console.
+This is not the most efficient or comprehensive way to test, but it is intended to take away the convenience of a library and teach someone what a testing tool gives us.
 There are zero dependencies for this project.